 The employees' gratuity fund scheme managed by the Life Insurance Corporation of India (LIC) is the Company's defined benefit plans.
-The present value of the obligation under such defined benefit plan is determined based on actuarial valuation using the Projected Unit Credit Method, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
+The present value of the obligation under such defined benefit plan is determined based on actuarial valuation using the Projected Unit Credit Method, which recognizes each period of service as giving rise to (All amounts in ₹ Crores, unless other wise stated)

+additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.